-Dictated by the seasonal vagaries of rain and sunshine, wildflower blooms arrive suddenly and leave just as quickly.
-Often, they last for only a few weeks — but during their brief blaze of glory, these carpets of wild, unplanted color provide an insight into the extent of nature’s beauty.
+Dictated by seasonal vagaries in rain and sunshine, wildflower blooms arrive suddenly and leave just as quickly.
+Often, they last for only a few weeks—but during their brief blaze of glory, these carpets of color provide an insight into the extent of nature’s beauty.
 They delight those that witness them, and are made more special still by their innately ephemeral nature.
 In this article, we take a look at some of the world’s most beautiful wildflower destinations.

 California, United States

-The internet is currently filled with images of the super bloom occurring at Carrizo Plain National Monument, a remote wilderness located halfway between Bakersfield and San Luis Obispo.
-After a long drought, the rains finally returned to California this winter - and as a result annual flower species that lay dormant in the desert have suddenly bloomed, creating a carpet of brilliant yellows and purples where before there was only barren earth.
+The internet is currently filled with images of the super bloom occurring at Carrizo Plain National Monument, a remote wilderness located halfway between Bakersfield and San Luis Obispo, California, in the United States.
+After a long drought, the rains finally returned to California this winter—and as a result annual flower species that lay dormant in the desert have suddenly bloomed, creating a carpet of brilliant yellows and purples where before there was only barren earth.

 Carrizo Plain is not the only place to be transformed by California’s annual wildflower blooms.
 From February to mid-March, Anza-Borrego Desert State Park plays host to hundreds of desert lilies, desert sunflowers and sand verbena.
 Every spring, the Antelope Valley California Poppy Reserve is brought to life by blooms of orange poppies and purple phacelia.
 Although each area differs, California’s wildflower season usually lasts from mid-February to early May.

 For up-to-date information on where to see the best wildflowers, consult the Wildflower Hotline.